 To (partially) quote the Wizard of Oz, “lions and tigers.”
-During last year’s Oregon wildfires, a large animal rescue group asked us to help find a source to evacuate the wild animals if the need arose.
+During the Oregon wildfires of 2017, a large animal rescue group asked us to help find a source to evacuate the wild animals if the need arose.
 We’re happy to say we were able to line those transportation services up – and even happier to say those services didn’t wind up being necessary.

-That said, during the rare times when we are less busy, we spent a lot of time building the chain of support that’s so essential to what we do – including becoming more engaged with government organizations like FEMA, attending or presenting at conferences and participating in a wide variety of disaster-related workshops.
-Presenting our disaster simulation game
+That said, during the rare times when we are less busy, we spend a lot of time building the chain of support that’s so essential to what we do – including becoming more engaged with government organizations like FEMA, attending or presenting at conferences and participating in a wide variety of disaster-related workshops.

 First of all, find out who your community’s emergency management professionals are – and build a relationship with them, especially if your company is a key supplier of food, water and other materials that people generally need.
 After all, if these officials don’t know that your area distribution center plays a critical role in keeping grocery store shelves, hospitals or other similar places stocked, they may not prioritize restoring the road service, electricity or other key services to your DC when the time comes.